-Infrared photocoagulation treats hemorrhoids.
+Infrared photocoagulation treats internal hemorrhoids.
 Hemorrhoids are swollen veins in the rectal area.
-In most cases, this procedure can be done in the doctor's office.
+In most cases, this treatment can be done in the doctor's office.
 Only one hemorrhoid can be treated at a time.
-This treatment is only for internal hemorrhoids.
+Other hemorrhoids may be treated at 10- to 14-day intervals.

 How is this procedure done?

-During the procedure, your doctor uses an intense beam of infrared light.
-The light creates heat that scars the hemorrhoid.
-This stops blood flow to the hemorrhoids.
-The hemorrhoids shrink and fall off 7 to 10 days after the procedure.
+During the treatment, your doctor uses a device that creates an intense beam of infrared light.
+Heat from the infrared light causes scar tissue where the hemorrhoid bulges from the wall of the anal canal.
+This stops blood flow to the hemorrhoid.
+The hemorrhoid will shrink and fall off in 7 to 10 days.

-You may feel heat and some pain during the procedure.
+You may feel heat and some pain during the treatment.

 You will be able to go home right after the procedure.